bitcoinadditional/BTCA/contrib/devtools/README.md

 Create and verify timestamps of merge commits
 ---------------------------------------------
 To create or verify timestamps on the merge commits, install the OpenTimestamps client via `pip3 install opentimestamps-client`.
-Then, download the gpg wrapper `ots-git-gpg-wrapper.sh` and set it as git's `gpg.program`.
+Then, dowload the gpg wrapper `ots-git-gpg-wrapper.sh` and set it as git's `gpg.program`.
 See [the ots git integration documentation](https://github.com/opentimestamps/opentimestamps-client/blob/master/doc/git-integration.md#usage) for further details.